henridf/apache-spark-node/README.md

 ### Requirements

+- Linux or OS X (on Windows, there are currently problems building node add-ons)
 - Node: Developed with Node 0.12.7.
 Should work with later versions, but I haven't tested yet.
 Feedback from anyone trying out with other versions would be helpful.
 - Java 8